TheJacksonLaboratory/PDXintegrator/docs/tumor.rst

 This would allow users to enter a more specific NCIT term such as Distant metastasis (C18206), which is a child of Metastasis (C19151)

 4. **Specimen tumor tissue**
+Tissue from which the specimen was collected.
+Same as Primary tissue is tumor is not metastatic.
 Uberon as above.
-Possibly use ICD-0?
 **TODO** Decide on tissue ontology.

 5. **Tissue histology**
 This is the pathologist's diagnosis and may often represent a refinement of the clinical diagnosis given in the Patient/Clinical module.
 Should probably use the same terminology as diagnosis, but represent the pathologist's findings

-6. **Tumor Grade; classification**
+6. **Tumor Grade**
 For now we are using PDXNet codes, but we will switch to the NCIT subhierarchy, although I think they may need some TLC.
 We will work with NCIT to revise these terms as a part of Monarch’s ongoing collaboration with NCIT.
+**TODO** Define this field and determine ontology to use.

+7. **Disease Stage; classification**
-Possibly us AJCC.
+T3N2M1;    TNM    or    Non    applicable    (example    blood    cancer) Should follow Tumor Grade; classification standard Possibly us AJCC.
 Should this be seperated into pT,pN,PM?
 **TODO** Define this field and determine ontology to use.

-7. **Disease Stage; classification**
-T3N2M1;    TNM    or    Non    applicable    (example    blood    cancer) Should follow Tumor Grade; classification standard **TODO** Define this field and determine ontology to use.

-8. **Specific  markers (diagnostic linked)**
+8. **Specific  markers (diagnostic linked)** Clinically relevant bio markers
 Most of the assays such as IHC are covered by the NCIT under the subhierarchy “Laboratory Procedure”.
 That NCIT subhierachy also includes items for Receptor status (e.g., HER2/Neu positive), and these will be linked to external representations of genes/proteins by the Monarch collaboration.